suweis/suweis.github.io/_pages/about.md

   - /about.html
 ---

-I'm Leonardo Pacciani, a PhD student at the University of Padova.
+I'm Leonardo Pacciani Mori, a PhD student in Physics at the University of Padova.
 I work in the [LiPh lab](http://www.pd.infn.it/~maritan/index.html) under the supervision of Prof. Amos Maritan.

 This site is still a work in progress, so some pages could be incomplete.

-Lorem ipsum dolor sit amet.